Parishes in our Diocese

 - Current regulations should be posted near church doors and on websites, social media platforms etc.

-- Churches in the Diocese of Bathurst will open at times published and, subject to distancing requirements, may have up to 50 people inside at a time for private prayer, Confessions, Masses, Funerals, Eucharistic Adoration, Rosary in common.
-20 attendees are presently permitted at weddings.
+- Churches in the Diocese of Bathurst will open at times published and, subject to distancing requirements, may have the number of people allowed determine be the size of the church, with 1 person per 4 square meters allowed, capped at 100 people.
+Check with your parish in relation to how many people can attend parish churches for private prayer, Confessions, Masses, Funerals, Weddings, Eucharistic Adoration, Rosary in common.

 - At-risk parishioners have been exhorted not to attend: authorities have directed that any unwell priest, staff member, volunteer or parishioner stay away; they recommend that people with co-morbidities (e.g. compromised immune or respiratory systems) and those over 70 years of age/elderly exercise particular caution.

-- Masses will be resumed and in some places they might be multiplied; nonetheless, even were Sunday Masses multiplied, many of the faithful will be unable to attend and so all are dispensed from attending Sunday Mass.
+- Masses will be resumed, many of the faithful will be unable to attend and so all are dispensed from attending Sunday Mass.

 - On entering the church, each attendee’s contact details should be recorded (name and phone number or email address) and the attendee should certify that they are not unwell or high risk; no record should be kept of why the person entered the church.